lupeluna/Individual-Project-1/README.md

 Welcome to the README file for my "Water Potability Project"

-Here, you will find my work on the water_potability.csv file which contains water quality metrics for 3276 different water bodies.
+Here, you will find my work on the water_potability.csv file which contains water quality metrics for 3276 different bodies of water.
 You will also find the data dictionary to help offer more insight to the variables being used.

 _______________________